Savings vs. checking account: Here’s the difference

 Checking account

-Checking accounts are used for payments and moving money frequently.
-They’re meant for everyday transactions such as spending, deposits, bills, cash withdrawals or even paying back a friend.
-Checking accounts usually earn less interest than savings accounts but don’t have a limit on the number of transactions you can make.
-Open a checking account to help with those day to day transactions.
+Checking accounts are specifically designed for frequent payments and money transfers.
+They are ideal for everyday transactions such as spending, making deposits, paying bills, withdrawing cash or paying your friend back for lunch.
+While checking accounts typically earn lower interest rates compared to savings accounts, they do not impose limits on the number of transactions you can perform.
+Consider opening a checking account to for your day-to-day transactions.

 Savings account